 → Writing Prompt 2: If you could make changes in your school lunchroom what would they be?

 → Writing Prompt 3: If your principal asked you to write your opinion about what needed to be changed in your school what would you write?

 → Writing Prompt 4: Due to trouble on the playground, the principal has sent home a letter stating there will no longer be an after-lunch recess.
-Write a letter to convince your principal to continue after-lunch recess.
-Before you start writing, reflect on what the problem was during recess.
+You’ve decided to write a letter to address the problem.
+Before you start writing, reflect on what the problems were.
 Think about why students need recess.
 Consider the benefits for the teachers.
 Decide what students and teachers can do to correct the problem.
-Think about the results of keeping recess during school.
-Now write a letter to convince the principal to continue after-lunch recess.
+Then write a letter to convince the principal to continue after-lunch recess.

 → Writing Prompt 5: If you were told you were going to be a teacher when you grew up, would grade level would you want to teach?
 What subject would be your favorite to teach?

 → Writing Prompt 6: There are many concerns facing the student council in your school.
 As a member of the student council, write an editorial for the school newspaper about one concern and what you think can be done to solve the situation.

 → Writing Prompt 7: The school board is thinking of making school days shorter (only four hours a day) or making the school week only four days a week.
 The catch is that there high school will be an extra year for you.
 Which would you prefer?

 → Writing Prompt 8: The arts (music, art, drama, dance, etc.) and sports have important effects on people’s lives.
 Think of one of the arts or a sport that isn’t currently at your school and write a letter to your principal petitioning him to allow a program.